 Mouth Breathing & Your Oral Health

-Some people mouth breathe when they are asleep, have a cold or congestion, or even on a day-to-day basis.
-Allergies often give way to mouth breathing, as well as issues such as chronic nasal obstruction.
-Whatever makes it physically impossible for a person to breathe through their nose results in the body’s only other choice – mouth breathing.
+Some people breathe through their mouths only when they are asleep or have nasal congestion.
+However, some people are mouth breathers on a day-to-day basis.
+Allergies often give way to mouth breathing, as well as issues such as chronic nasal obstruction and even stress and anxiety.

-Does your child often breathe with an open mouth?
-How about your significant other?
-Do they snore loudly and wake up exhausted every day?
 Unfortunately, other harmful health concerns contribute to mouth breathing as well.
-Many people don’t realize this can actually be a complex health concern and should be checked out by your dentist and physician.
+Many people don’t realize mouth breathing can actually be a complex health concern and should be checked out by your dentist and physician.

 - Dry mouth